K-Factor formula for fire sprinklers and water mist

 p = pressure

-Or the pressure as below:
+Or the Pressure as below:

 For metric calculations:

-p = pressure in bar
+p = Pressure in bar

-q = flow in litre per minute
+q = flow in litres per minute

 k = discharge constant Lpm/bar0.5